elastisys/security-review/kubernetes-information-security-review-checklist.md

     3. ☐ PCI-DSS
     4. ☐ ISO 27001
     5. ☐ HIPAA
-    6. ☐ Swedish HealthCare
+    6. ☐ Swedish HealthCare (Swedish: "Patientdatalagen")
     7. ☐ GDPR
+    8. ☐ BSI IT baseline protection (German: "IT-Grundschutz")
-    8. Other
+    9. Other

 2. Who/what role in your organisation is responsible for compliance?

-3. Does your organization have general information security policies outside of your compliance requirements in place? (e.g., “We need to store data in Brazil to appeal to national sentiments.”)
+3. Does your organization have general information security policies outside of your compliance requirements in place? (e.g., “We need to store data in Germany to appeal to national sentiments.”)

 ### Mapping of Standards to Policies